St. Dominic's Catholic Church (San Francisco)

-St. Dominic's Catholic Church is a Catholic parish situated in the Western Addition neighborhood of San Francisco, California, located at the corner of Bush and Steiner Streets.
-The parish was established by the Dominican Order in 1873, and the current church, built in the Gothic style, was finished in 1928.
+St. Dominic's Catholic Church is a historic parish in the Lower Pacific Heights neighborhood of San Francisco, California, located at the corner of Bush and Steiner Streets.
+The parish was established by the Dominican Order in 1873, and the current church, built in the Gothic style by the Beezer Brothers, was finished in 1928.

 In addition to a large parish membership, St. Dominic's Church has one of the most active young adults groups in the Archdiocese of San Francisco.
 The Church gave its name to Van Morrison's hit 1972 studio album, Saint Dominic's Preview.

 Parish history

 Dominicans first came to San Francisco in 1850 when Bishop Joseph Sadoc Alemany and Fr Sadoc Francis Vilarrasa and Mary Goemere arrived from Spain via several other appointments in the United States.
 Bishop Alemany, who in 1840 completed his studies in sacred theology in Rome at the College of St. Thomas (the future Pontifical University of Saint Thomas Aquinas), had been appointed Bishop of Monterey and invited Vilarrasa to accompany him to California.
 The Archdiocese of San Francisco was created in 1853 and Archbishop Alemany was its first incumbent.

 The first Dominican priory in San Francisco was established in 1863 at Van Ness and Broadway to provide a center for the friars who were given charge of the new parish of Saint Brigid.
 The Dominicans served there until 1875 when it was transferred to diocesan clergy.
 During this time, Dominicans served the parishes of St. Francis of Assisi and Notre Dame des Victoires as well.

 In 1863, the Dominican Order paid $6,000 for the city block bounded by Steiner, Bush, Pierce and Pine Streets.
 During 1872 and 1873, Fr.
 Vilarrasa and the Provincial Council approved the expenditure of $25,000 to build a priory and a church.
 The first Saint Dominic's, a small church at the corner of Bush and Steiner Streets, was blessed on June 29, 1873.
 The Priory of Saint Dominic was formally established in 1876.

 By 1880, it was apparent that the church was too small for its rapidly growing congregation.
 Plans were drawn for a much larger church to be built of brick on the same site.
 The first church was moved to a location on Pine Street where it served as a parish hall.
 Although the cornerstone of the second church was laid in 1883, years of financial hardship followed and the church did not open until 1887 and was not completed for several years after.
-It served the parish until April 18, 1906.
+It served the parish until 1906 San Francisco earthquake struck on April 18, 1906.
+Heavily damaged by the earthquake, the dome of the north tower remained precariously perched on its framework, high above the street.